lsalim31/lsalim31.github.io/README.md

 ### Theoretical analysis on the betas of portfolio risk minimization (Finance)
 - Derived theoretical results that connects the strength of the leading eingenvalue of the covariance matrix to the averege correlation between features in a High parameter dimension scheme.
 This has direct consequences to the use of betas in analytical portfolio managenment.
-This <a href="lsalim31.github.io/main/paper.pdf" target="_blank"> paper.</a> is the starting point for this research.
+This <a href="lsalim31.github.io/main/paper.pdf" target="_blank"> paper.</a> by Goldberg is the starting point for this research.